geodynamics/aspect/cookbooks/global_melt/doc/global_melt.md

 <embed src="cookbooks/global_melt/doc/model_evolution.pdf" id="fig:global-melt" style="width:90.0%" /><figcaption aria-hidden="true"><em>Evolution of the model without (left) and with (right) melt migration.</em></figcaption>
 </figure>

-Figure&nbsp;[1] shows the time evolution of both models.
-A more complete comparison of the two models can be found in Section&nbsp;4.7 &ldquo;Influence of melt migration on a global-scale convection model&rdquo; in (Dannberg and Heister 2016).
+Figure [1] shows the time evolution of both models.
+A more complete comparison of the two models can be found in Section 4.7 &ldquo;Influence of melt migration on a global-scale convection model&rdquo; in (Dannberg and Heister 2016).